AlvarBer/Persimmon/docs/src/milestones.md

 -----------------------
-The chosen methodology is based on agile methodologies such as **Scrum** or **Extreme Programming**, meaning that there is not a complete model of the desired system like in model driven development, nor a complete planning of every development detail such as on a Waterfall development at the start of development, instead there are continuous iterations, faster and smaller than traditional development iterations that allow for more opportunity to react and adapt to change.
+The chosen methodology is based on agile methodologies such as **Scrum** or **Extreme Programming**, meaning that there is not a complete model of the desired system like in model driven development [@selic2003pragmatics], nor a complete planning of every development detail at the start of development, such as on Waterfall [@petersen2009waterfall], instead there are continuous iterations, faster and smaller than traditional development iterations that allow for more opportunity to react and adapt to change [@beck2001manifesto].
 This iterations last two weeks and are called sprints, and a board is used to keep track of all current and future tasks.